 Section 3 - Standard Uniform and Equipment List.
-All new employees shall receive the following uniform items and equipment upon hire:
+If the University, in its sole discretion, requires employees to wear uniforms, all employees shall receive the following uniform items and equipment upon hire or initial uniform issue:

-- 5 Shirts: Both Summer and Winter ("polo" style)

-- 5 Pants ("khaki slack" style)

-- 1 Pair of Shoes ("work boot", "gym shoe" or "flat-dress" style)

-- 1 Multi-use Jacket with "zip out" lining

-- 1 Belt
+- 10 Shirts: A combination of both Summer and Winter ("polo" style) - 5 Pants ("khaki slack" style) - 1 Pair of Shoes ("work boot", "gym shoe" or "flat-dress" style) - 1 Multi-use Jacket (with "zip out" lining or "fleece-style") - 1 Belt

-\All items other than shoes are the property of the University and shall be returned immediately upon separation of employment.
+All items other than shoes are the property of the University and shall be returned immediately upon separation of employment.